This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 In this spirit, I set about creating a simple, versatile spice blend that would deliver deep Mexican flavor to many different dishes.
 Taco seasoning recipes abound; while this 4 ingredient spice blend makes awesome tacos, it does so much more!

-My Dry Mexican Mole Spice Blend is featured in my Easy Ground Lamb Tacos, my Easy Mexican Lamb Meatballs, and my Instant Pot Spicy Lamb Butternut Squash Stew.
-I'm looking forward to using it as a rub for a roasted chicken and possibly grilled pork.
+My Dry Mexican Mole Spice Blend is featured in my Lamb Tacos, my Easy Mexican Lamb Meatballs, my Mexican Roasted Chicken and Vegetables, and my Instant Pot Spicy Lamb Butternut Squash Stew.
+I’m looking forward to using it as a rub for a roasted chicken and possibly grilled pork.

 Seriously, it doesn't get much easier that this!
 You will measure out all four ingredients - cumin powder, unsweetened cocoa powder, red chile powder (ancho, chipotle, New Mexico red), and cinnamon.